 Eventually the weather in the outside markets got too much for me and I moved indoors!
 After many years in the York Arcade - then the Georgian Village at Camden Passage, I moved to Grays Antiques in central London, where I have been for 13 years.
-Sadly Grays Mews is closing and I have to move again - to Alfies Antiques in Marylebone.
+Sadly Grays Mews has closed and I have to move again - to Alfies Antiques in Marylebone.

-Vintage Modes - which was in the basement of The Mews at Grays Antiques, will be moving to the second floor of Alfies, near the cafe.
+Vintage Modes - which was in the basement of The Mews at Grays Antiques, has moved to the second floor of Alfies, near the cafe.
 Alfies Antiques is on four floors with a rooftop cafe.
 It is an eccentric mix of dealers selling a wide variety of interesting things.
 Part of the river Tyburn ran through the basement at Grays Mews - inhabited by some rather large goldfish - and these will also be relocated to Alfies!